 Candidates for hair restoration surgery include men and women who have concerns about thinning hair and/or hair loss.
 Most candidates range in age from 30s to 70s.

 A consultation is recommended to determine candidacy for the procedure, because there may be factors that preclude this procedure for certain individuals.
 Furthermore, hair restoration surgery can produce varying results.
 A consultation will help establish reasonable expectations about what hair restoration surgery can and cannot accomplish as well as any anatomic and/or physiological factors that may influence your results.
+As with all facial plastic surgery procedures, results can vary.

 Recovery from hair restoration surgery is specific to the individual.
 The duration of recovery will vary from person to person.
 The recovery time from hair restoration surgery is approximately 7 to 14 days for most individuals.
 No dressings are necessary after hair restoration surgery.
 However, the implanted follicles are fragile and should be protected for the first few days to weeks after surgery.
 Sutures (stitches) are placed for a FUT procedure but not for a FUE procedure.
 Suture removal occurs in a staged, progressive manner over the first 7 – 10 days after surgery.
 Dissolving sutures are sometimes used which do not require removal.